 The widely accepted duel view has the advantage of providing a very clear and familiar image: it is an antagonistic encounter of two individuals that is decided by the determination projected by each of the opponents.
 What could be the image of the struggle according to the double solitary view?
 In a parenthetical remark Pinkard rejects the possibility of risking one’s life in an act that is not directly in contact with another self-consciousness.
 He argues that engaging in a life-endangering activity like wrestling with a lion cannot be sufficient for the affirmation of self-consciousness’ goal which is, according to Pinkard, the primacy of its own subjective point of view over others.
-Wrestling with a lion, though dangerous, is an isolated act and cannot achieve more than self-consciousness’ self-affirmation as a practical agent, that “he is willing to run certain risks for certain ends”.
+Wrestling with a lion, though dangerous, is an isolated act and cannot achieve more than self-consciousness’ self-affirmation as a practical agent, that “he is willing to run certain risks for certain ends.”
 Indeed, wrestling with a lion, although clearly an example of putting one’s life at stake, would not fulfill self-consciousness’ purpose, but this is for a different reason than the one Pinkard provides.
 Wrestling with a lion is, after all, an attempt to overcome a specific object, and this was exactly the problem that self-consciousness tackled at first when it serially demonstrated its negative attitude towards objects.
 Yet, Pinkard ignores a different aspect of the example he gives, which points to another possibility: self-consciousness can engage in an activity that puts its life at risk without any kind of opponent, be it animal or human.
 Such is an act in which self-consciousness’ challenge is its own fear of death.

 Indeed, that is what Hegel writes in §194 describing the experience of the would-be slave during the struggle.
 This is the only instance in which Hegel refers to what one of the struggling self-consciousnesses is going through during the struggle: “For this consciousness [=the slave] has been fearful, not because of this or that particular thing or just at odd moments, but its whole being has been seized with dread; for it has experienced the fear of death, the absolute Lord.
-In that experience it has been quite unmanned, has trembled in every fibre of its being, and everything solid and stable has been shaken to its foundations”.
+In that experience it has been quite unmanned, has trembled in every fibre of its being, and everything solid and stable has been shaken to its foundations.”
 This powerful description makes it clear that whatever serves as the setting of this experience, the struggling self-consciousness is not focused on a particular thing, no matter how dangerous and terrifying it might be, but is confronted with “the absolute Lord” – the fear of death – and nothing else.
 This description is also revealing of the experience of the self-consciousness who emerges from the struggle and becomes master; it goes through that same experience yet does not yield to the fear of death as the other.
 Thus, it demonstrates that it holds life of no account while surviving the experience, or in Hegel’s words “survives its own supersession” (§188).